MUEXLY/cowley_sro_parameters/README.md

 # Cowley short range order parameter modifier

-This repository contains an OVITO modifier that calculates the Cowley short range order parameters from a precomputed bond topology.
+This repository contains an OVITO modifier that calculates the Cowley short range order parameters from a precomputed bond topology, as well as a modifier for creating a bond topology from a set of nearest neighbors.

 For use in a standalone Python script: